 All this brutality has everything to do with the cycles of nature.
 Nature dies, nature resurrects, and then it dies again.

 Death and chaos, the inhabitants of the invisible world, are always trying to invade the visible world.
 The mythical journey of the hero unites these two worlds.
 The hero must enter the fray alone against the personified forces of evil and chaos.
 Naturally, he wins in the end, but his enemies always come back in the next tale.

 If you enjoyed this post and would like to read more about Russian tales, traditions, and history, be sure to join my Readers’ Group.
-My new novel is being published on July 1, and I’ll send you two chapters as a thank you.
+You’ll be the first to hear about my new novels, giveaways, and contests.